 Our review is designed to help you maximize your score on the Pediatric Neurology Board Exam.
-StatPearls questions and articles are linked directly to American Board of Psychiatry and Neurology® and American Osteopathic Board of Neurology and Psychiatry® content outlines.
+StatPearls questions and articles are based on our experts review of the American Board of Psychiatry and Neurology® and American Osteopathic Board of Neurology and Psychiatry® topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Pediatric Neurology Board Exam.

 Achieve top scores